Add LinkedIn Services to your Services and significantly increase your income

 - More online visibility showcasing their expertise.

-- Sharing content which adds value to their network, driving traffic to their website.
+- Sharing content that adds value to their network, driving traffic to their website.

 - Adding in recommendations from clients providing social proof.